Donie O'Sullivan (journalist): Early life

 Originally from Cahersiveen in County Kerry, O'Sullivan attended Coláiste na Sceilge, graduating in 2009.
 He graduated from University College Dublin in 2012 with a degree in history and politics, and has a masters in political science from Queen's University Belfast.

+Career

-He worked for Storyful in Dublin and New York, before joining CNN in 2016.
+He worked for Storyful in Dublin and New York, and joined CNN in 2016.

-CNN (2016–present)

-He has covered the impact of social media on politics and reported on the 2021 United States Capitol attack.
+O'Sullivan has covered the impact of social media on politics and reported on the 2021 United States Capitol attack.
+When Mike Lindell held a three-day "Cyber Symposium" in August 2021, with a promise that he would present "irrefutable evidence" of election fraud, O'Sullivan attended and brought cybersecurity expert Harri Hursti to the conference; Hursti said that Lindell's purported evidence was a "pile of nothing" and found no proof of election fraud.

 In 2021, O'Sullivan's work on a story about a COVID-19 "patient-zero conspiracy theory" (broadcast by CNN in 2020) was nominated for a News & Documentary Emmy Award.
 Donie O'Sullivan: Capitol Man, a documentary covering O'Sullivan's own life and move from "a small town in Kerry to become an international household name", was commissioned by RTÉ Television, and broadcast in Ireland in January 2022.

-In December 2022, O'Sullivan's Twitter account was among several journalist's accounts that got suspended after covering Twitter's owner Elon Musk during the December 15, 2022 Twitter suspensions.
-Musk accused O’Sullivan of violating Twitter’s policy on doxing.
+In December 2022, O'Sullivan's Twitter account was among several journalists' accounts that were suspended after covering Twitter's owner Elon Musk during the Twitter suspensions of December 2022.
+Musk accused O’Sullivan of violating Twitter's policy on doxing.

+In September 2023, he worked on an episode of the CNN series The Whole Story With Anderson Cooper, Titled Waiting for JFK: Report from the Fringe, the episode focused on the toll conspiracy theories were having on American families.

+During the 2024 US presidential campaign, O'Sullivan led reporting for three hour-long CNN specials titled "MisinfoNation," as part of The Whole Story With Anderson Cooper.
+O'Sullivan was promoted to senior correspondent at CNN in July 2024.

+Writing in Mediaite in December 2024, Alex Griffing criticised O'Sullivan for profiling Hasan Piker without pressing him on what Griffing described as Piker's "more extreme views" (such as Piker's statement that "America deserved 9/11" or defence of Hamas) stating that this was an omission from O'Sullivan as he had "got his start covering online misinformation and extremism".